mcltn/invoiceAnalysisV2/README.md

 ````
 $ pip install -r requirements.txt
 ````
-2. For Internal IMS users who wish to use internal credentials (with Yubikey 2FA) you must manually uninstall the Public SoftLayer SDK and manually build the internal SDK for this script to function properly.
-Additionally, while executing script you must be connected via Global Protect VPN while running reports and will be prompted for your 2FA yubikey at execution.
+2. For Internal IBM IMS users who wish to use internal credentials (with Yubikey 2FA) you must manually uninstall the Public SoftLayer SDK and manually build the internal SDK for this script to function properly.
+Additionally, while executing script you must be connected securely via Global Protect VPN to IMS while running reports and will be prompted for your 2FA yubikey at execution time.
 [Internal SDK & Instructions](https://github.ibm.com/SoftLayer/internal-softlayer-cli)
 ```azure
 $ pip uninstall SoftLayer
 $ git clone https://github.ibm.com/SoftLayer/internal-softlayer-cli